50+ YEARS, A BRIEF HISTORY.

 For the start of the 1996 season the Seacliff clubhouse was completely gutted and refurbished and the bar was moved to where it is at present .
 Unfortunately Charles Clulow did not see the club finished, as he passed away in the January.

 To cater for the 12ft wide caravans, the start of 2000 season saw new roads and parking areas being built.
 Oak Lane Shop open again 2001.
 During 2001 season, plans were drawn up for the Gardens development.
 After much discussions and three council officers later we obtained planning permission, and work started in earnest in 2003.
 By 2006 all bases and roads etc were completed, and the grass seeding and planting began.
-The first customer on the Gardens started their first season in 2007, and we are pleased to say that they are still with us today.
+The first customer on the Gardens started their first season in 2007.

 2011 and the Club was transformed into what you see today.
 Unfortunately Ann did not get to see it, passing away in March.